Indiana Harbor Belt Railroad Co. v. American Cyanamid Co.: Opinion

 Indiana Harbor Belt Railroad also pointed to concerns of distributional fairness, arguing that American Cyanamid was a huge firm better able to bear the costs of an environmental cleanup, while Indiana Harbor Belt Railroad was a struggling regional railroad that nearly went bankrupt after it was ordered to pay the cleanup costs in this case.
-The court was unconvinced by this argument, and noted that Indiana Harbor Belt Railroad was a jointly owned subsidiary of Conrail and the Soo Line Railroad, corporations with pockets just as deep as American Cyanamid's.
+The court was unconvinced by this argument, and noted that Indiana Harbor Belt Railroad was a jointly owned subsidiary of Conrail and the Soo Line Railroad (which at the time of the case, fell under the control of the Canadian Pacific Railway, now Canadian Pacific Kansas City, or simply CPKC), corporations with pockets just as deep as American Cyanamid's.
 The court concluded that concerns about distributional fairness did not therefore require imposing strict liability on shippers.
 Implicit in much of Posner's reasoning is the idea that, because each of the potential defendants are interlinked in a commercial chain, liability imposed on any one defendant would simply lead to higher prices passed on to the others.
 This makes an exact determination of where liability lies unnecessary.

 The court therefore held that a shipper of a hazardous chemical by rail is not strictly liable for the consequences of a spill or other accident to the shipment en route.
 A shipper may, however, be held liable if a plaintiff can prove that the shipper acted negligently.